micaelaneus/strength-as-ccoty/README.md

 ### THE SUN & LEO

-As the eighth card in the Major Arcana, the Strength card aligns with the 8th House and is ruled by Leo and the Sun.
+As the eighth card in the Major Arcana, the Strength card aligns with the Eighth House and is ruled by Leo and the Sun.
 (The RWCS creators moved this card from its old position as the eleventh card for this reason.)
 Creativity, fruitful labor, and charisma get a boost from the collective power of these elements.
 The Sun urges us to express ourselves candidly, sharing our brilliance with others confidently.
 Leo takes passion to a higher level, giving us an unparalleled ability to attract others to our flames.
 This combo benefits artists of all mediums, certainly, but other professions may also get a beneficial bump of success and recognition.
 The generosity shown in this period has an exceptional power to do good to the receiver and the giver whether in material resources or acts of service, second chances, or forgiveness.

 This pairing rewards boldness but cautions against overreaching: egomania, greed, workaholism, and jealousy must be curbed.
 All matters of the 8th House merit consideration during this period, and they do get tricksy!
 This house relates to transformations, gray areas, and energetic exchanges, which makes this year a fantastic time to shake up any patterns you’re tired of reliving.